demperor1/KMS-Abuja-Division-documentation/README.md

 - The Furniture category had the highest sales.
 - The East region had the lowest sales.
 - Corporate clients generated the highest sales volume.
-- Delivery truck incurred the most shipping cost.
+- Regular Air incurred the most shipping cost.

 ## Recommendations
 1. Focus more marketing on Furniture and Appliances